mikea/bladenanos3/s3/rkh_swashplate.md

 ![Installed RKH Swashplate](/img/rkh_swashplate.jpg)

-## Broken
+## Unscrewed bolt

 After few flights power dropped.
-The bolt broke (got unscrewed?).
+The inspection revealed the bolt unscrewed.
+Took both out and put it back on loctite.
+It is rather tricky to put it back in since the screw had is round.

 ![Broken RKH Swashplate](/img/rkh_swashplate_broken.jpg)